ownesis/waybar_json/README.md

 # Waybar JSON-format generator

-C library for generate a JSON-format for the `return-type` `"json"` in waybar conf file.
+C library for generate a JSON-format for the `return-type` `"json"` in waybar configuration file.

 > in `waybar-custom(5)` manual page.
 ```man